practicalli/spacemacs/docs/clojure-development/index.md

 ## Using Project Templates

-Clojure projects can be generated from templates using [clj-new](https://github.com/seancorfield/clj-new), [deps-new](https://github.com/seancorfield/clj-new) or Leiningen.
+Clojure projects can be generated from templates using [deps-new](https://github.com/seancorfield/clj-new){target=_blank} for a Clojure CLI specific project.

+[clj-new](https://github.com/seancorfield/clj-new){target=_blank} or Leiningen can create a project from a wide range of templates.
+Check the template for options and to understand which tooling it supports.

 `SPC '` opens an Emacs popup buffer containing an shell terminal to run a command to create a Clojure project from a template.
 Or you can open a terminal window from your operating system.

+=== "Clojure CLI deps-new"

+    `:project/create` is an alias for this tool provided by [:fontawesome-brands-github: practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn){target=_blank}, a user level configuration for Clojure CLI

+    Create a new project with Clojure CLI, using the `app` template and a project called practicalli/playground

+    ```shell
+    clojure -T:project/create :template app :name practicalli/playground
+    ```

 === "Clojure CLI clj-new"

-    `:project/new` is an alias for this tool provided by [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn){target=_blank}, a user level configuration for Clojure CLI
+    `:project/new` is an alias for this tool provided by [:fontawesome-brands-github: practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn){target=_blank}, a user level configuration for Clojure CLI

     Create a new project with Clojure CLI, using the `app` template and a project called practicalli/playground